pulumi/docs/content/docs/guides/continuous-delivery/github-actions.md

 recommend starting with our standard workflow, which consists of two workflow files, each triggered by common GitHub events:

-1. **Pulumi Preview** runs `pulumi preview` in response to a Pull Request, showing what would happen if the PR were merged into the target branch.
+1. **Pulumi Preview** runs `pulumi preview` in response to a Pull Request, showing a preview of the changes to the target branch when the PR gets merged.
 2. **Pulumi Up** runs `pulumi up` on the target branch, in response to a commit on that branch.